-How to Send an Anonymous Text to Anyone | Reader’s Digest
+Anonymous Texting: How to Hide Your Phone Number When Sending Texts

 Claire Nowak/Rd.com, Apple iPhone

 As society becomes more reliant on technology, the concern for online privacy has skyrocketed.
 Expert hackers have gone beyond simply cracking your passwords to the point of using your own laptop to spy on you.
+Luckily, these cyber security secrets can help protect you from getting hacked.

 And your smartphone is just as vulnerable as your computer.
 Anyone you text automatically knows your cell phone number, which leads to a potential security risk if you’re talking to someone you don’t know well.
 Luckily, it is possible to text without giving away that precious personal info.
+Here’s how:

 Most major cell phone carriers allow texts to be sent to their customers via email.
-(Pro tip: If you send a completely anonymous text, use a temporary email address.)
+(Pro tip: If you want to do completely anonymous texting, use a temporary email address.)
 You’ll need to know the recipient’s carrier for this to work.
-Then, send your email to the intended phone number using one of the following templates:
+Then, send your message to the intended phone number using one of the following templates:

 AT&T